cncounter/translation/tiemao_2019/15_HotSpot_Runtime_Overview/README.md

 #### VM Operations and Safepoints

 The VMThread spends its time waiting for operations to appear in the VMOperationQueue, and then executing those operations.
-Typically these operations are passed on to the VMThread because they require that the VM reach a *safepoin*t before they can be executed.
+Typically these operations are passed on to the VMThread because they require that the VM reach a `safepoint` before they can be executed.
 In simple terms, when the VM is at safepoint all threads inside the VM have been blocked, and any threads executing in native code are prevented from returning to the VM while the safepoint is in progress.
 This means that the VM operation can be executed knowing that no thread can be in the middle of modifying the Java heap, and all threads are in a state such that their Java stacks are unchanging and can be examined.

 The most familiar VM operation is for garbage collection, or more specifically for the “stop-the-world” phase of garbage collection that is common to many garbage collection algorithms.
 But many other safepoint based VM operations exist, for example: biased locking revocation, thread stack dumps, thread suspension or stopping (i.e. The java.lang.Thread.stop() method) and numerous inspection/modification operations requested through JVMTI.